-Either this is not the correct location for the Tenjin Christmas Market, or it was closed for the evening because it was rainy.
 Now that I look at the site, the Tenjin Christmas Market location is at the City Hall West side Fureai Hiroba, not so far from there, so we thought it was at the wrong place.
-Anyway, the illumination was fun and I still recommend checking out the Christmas market when you're in the area.
-Both at the same time would be ideal!
+Anyway, the illumination was fun.
+I recommend checking out the Christmas market and the illumination when you're in the area.

-All these photos are from the Kego Park Christmas Illumination near the station (Tenjin Christmas) and the nearby Iwataya Shopping center entrance (below).
-I couldn't find any of my photos from the Hakata Station Christmas Market from a few years ago.
+EDIT: I went to the Tenjin Christmas Market!
+These photos are mostly from the Kego Park Christmas Illumination near the station (Tenjin Christmas) and a few are from the Christmas Market.
+(I couldn't find any photos from the Hakata Station Christmas Market from a few years ago.)

 We went on a Monday evening about ten minutes before they closed up, and there was still a good number of people there.
 There were TONS of life size Santa figures for photo ops, beautiful illuminations, and amazing smells.
 We had the 'tornado,' a spiral shaped sausage, and it was delicious.
 Highly recommended along with the park illumination in the same area for a quick date in the city.